-Until now, sharing files stored in an on-premises implementation of SharePoint with external parties has been a major pain and for your distributed workforce both the on-premises and cloud-based implementations of SharePoint are separate silos that are not integrated into the rest of your corporate infrastructure.
+Until now, sharing files stored in a self-hosted implementation of SharePoint with external parties has been a major pain and for your distributed workforce both the self-hosted and Microsoft-hosted implementations of SharePoint are separate silos that are not integrated into the rest of your corporate infrastructure.
 FileFlex Enterprise addresses the pain points of SharePoint.
-If your implementation is on-premises, then FileFlex will provide remote access and collaboration to your distributed workforce and allow for sharing with external users via the internet.
-If your implementation of SharePoint is cloud-based, FileFlex integrates SharePoint with your entire corporate infrastructure enhancing the productivity of your remote distributed workforce.
+If your implementation is self-hosted then FileFlex Enterprise will provide remote access to your distributed workforce and allow for sharing with external users via the internet.
+If your implementation of SharePoint is hosted by Microsoft, FileFlex Enterprise integrates SharePoint with your entire corporate infrastructure enhancing the productivity of your remote distributed workforce.

 SharePoint is one of the most popular document management platforms used by over 104,000 organizations internationally, of which over 5,000 have more than $1 Billion in revenue.
-Originally designed as an intranet and content management system for internal purposes and hosted on-premises, SharePoint is also available online as a cloud-based platform.
-The cloud-based version of SharePoint offers ease of deployment and use, while the on-premises version allows organizations to keep confidential information behind their corporate firewall.
+Originally designed as an intranet and content management system for internal purposes and hosted on-premises, SharePoint is also available online as a cloud-based platform hosted by Microsoft.
+The Microsoft-hosted version of SharePoint offers ease of deployment and use, while the self-hosted version allows organizations to keep confidential information behind their corporate firewall.
 Both implementations of SharePoint have their pain points.

-External sharing options for on-premises implementations of SharePoint
+External sharing options for self-hosted implementations of SharePoint

-Since the on-premises implementation for example was originally designed for internal use, sharing with external parties has been a pain.
-Sooner or later you have to share documents stored on your on-premises SharePoint with clients, vendors or contractors.
+Since the self-hosted implementation was originally designed for internal use, sharing with external parties has been a pain.
+Sooner or later you have to share documents stored on your self-hosted SharePoint with clients, vendors, or contractors.

 One option is to open up your SharePoint intranet by adding them as users.
 However, if you do make them users, they will have access to the whole site.
-That means all the document libraries, tasks lists, issue logs, calendar, etc. When sharing site as a whole, your external users end up in the same members group, just like your regular employees.
+That means all the document libraries, task lists, issue logs, calendars, etc. When sharing the site as a whole, your external users end up in the same member group, just like your regular employees.
 Yes, your administrator can designate certain folders within the site for external sharing and allow access to those, but then you are creating an administrative nightmare with micro-management of individual security/permissions and maintenance.

 Option #2 – Create 2 SharePoint sites